RavenCutie21/Voice-Changer-Settings/README.md

 Monitor : Same thing with the first drop down box as previously stated Pick your headphones on this for initial testing.

-To use on any other APP, your INPUT for that game or application will be

-Your virtal audio cable, the one you selected as output above^

-your output device does not change at all it stays your normal headphones or speakers

 ---------------------------------------------------